angelrps/MasterDataScience_FinalProject/README.md

 - It seems like there is a big gap between the product creation and the product use.
 There are lots of tools for data scientist to analyse data, clean, transform, train models, visualize data, etc. But once all that work is done, we need to put into production, create a product that someone unskilled in the field can use, for example, a web application.
 Streamlit seems to be the best option, and yet it is in very early stages.
 For this reason I encountered a significant number of bugs in streamlit while trying to integrate an altair choropleth map.
 This made me realise of how young is still the Data Science field and some of its tools.

 ## Want to know more about this app?
-Check the [wiki](https://github.com/angelrps/MasterDataScience_FinalProject/wiki)
+Check out the [wiki](https://github.com/angelrps/MasterDataScience_FinalProject/wiki)